Costco competitors are other wholesale retailer stores and supermarkets.

 The range of products Costco offers includes pharmaceuticals, clothes, appliances, food, sundries, fresh produce, and gasoline.

-Most Costco locations have a gas station attached and gasoline sales make up around 11% of revenue for the business.
+Most Costco retail store locations have a gas station attached and gasoline sales make up around 11% of revenue for the business.

-Costco also draws in a portion of its income through the fees raised through the membership.
+Costco also draws a portion of its income through the fees raised through membership.

 Everyone has to purchase a membership to be able to shop at Costco.